Pre-Approved Dependent Care Travel Costs

 • Employees should consult their departments regarding funding.

-• Dependent care costs cannot be charged to federal or state funds.
+• Dependent care costs are not authorized to be charged to federal or state funds.

 • Non-state and non-federal university funds may be used for eligible dependent travel and care.